rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 the group publishes certain information about the group, which a new member can use to construct an "external" Commit message that adds the new member to the group.
 (There is no similarly unilateral way for a member to leave the group;
 they must be removed by a remaining member.)
+[TODO discuss incompatibility of external proposal and external commit.]

 With both mechanisms, changes to the membership are initiated from inside the group.
 When members perform changes directly, this is clearly the case.